FuFuWarrior/fintech-wallet-lite/ReadMe.md

 - PAYSTACK_SECRET_KEY=
 - TOKEN_SECRET=

-1. Run the migrations to create "data"base tables and seeding `account_types` table "data"base by running `npm run migrate:seed`.
+1. Run the migrations to create database tables and seeding `account_types` table "data"base by running `npm run migrate:seed`.
 2. You need would need to create a paystack account and copy the secret key on the dashboard.
 3. When running test through `npm test` make sure the save the token logged to the console, which would be used in the next test.
 Please note in the first test run not all test would pass.